SkyflowFoundry/connections_config/README.md

 2. Click **Start with a template**.
 3. Under **Quickstart**, click **Create**.

    Studio sets up a Quickstart vault with two samples tables and some sample data.

+4. In the side navigation, click the gear icon (Settings).
+5. Note your **Vault ID** and **Account ID**.
+You need these values to set up the connection.

 ## 2. Create an API key

 Next, create a service account with an API key to use with the Python scripts.

-1. In your vault's side navigation, click the people icon (Access).
+1. In the side navigation, click the people icon (Access).
 2. In the upper navigatino, click **Service accounts**.
 3. Click **Add service account**.
 4. For **Name**, enter a name for the service account.